Event Agenda

 Finding your voice and getting noticed

+Understand your values, passions, experiences, and what makes you different to guide you.
 As women in tech, we navigate through many everyday interactions where we may sometimes feel silenced or afraid to speak up.
 Finding your voice, to speak up for yourself and others, is vital.
 We all deserve that skill and ability.
-In this session, I will share a framework that I’ve found useful to amplify your voice and be seen as a leader in the workplace.
+In this session, Ramya will share a framework that she has found useful to amplify your voice and be seen as a leader in the workplace.

 speaker headshot Ramya Prabhakar